-IUTI adopts statistical sampling procedures to estimate the area covered by IPCC land use categories in Italy at three points in time (1990, 2008 and 2012).
-Annual estimates of land uses and land use changes are deduced to provide time-series of the areas devoted to any land-use category and any land-use change subcategory to and from forest land use, in the KP reporting.
+IUTI will annually provide time-series of the areas devoted to any land-use category and any land-use change subcategory to and from forest land use, in the KP reporting.
 For the first Commitment Period accounting, the time series needed is related to the period 31/12/1989 - 1/1/2013; in particular the 31/12/1989 data are needed for identifying existing forest lands (Forest Management, art.
 3.4) and setting land reference scenario for Afforestation, Reforestation and Deforestation (art.
-3.3).
+3.3);